Roy Rosenzweig: Career

 Rosenzweig's other books include Eight Hours for What We Will: Workers and Leisure in an Industrial City, 1870–1920 and edited volumes on history museums (History Museums in the United States: A Critical Assessment), history and the public (Presenting the Past: Essays on History and the Public), history teaching (Experiments in History Teaching), oral history (Government and the Arts in 1930s America), and recent history (A Companion to Post-1945 America).
-His most recent book (co-authored with Daniel Cohen) is Digital History: A Guide to Gathering, Preserving, and Presenting the Past on the Web, He has been the recipient of a Guggenheim Fellowship and has lectured in Australia as a Fulbright Professor.
-He recently served as Vice-President for Research of the American Historical Association.
+His last book (co-authored with Daniel Cohen and published in 2006) was Digital History: A Guide to Gathering, Preserving, and Presenting the Past on the Web.

+Rosensweig was the recipient of a Guggenheim Fellowship and lectured in Australia as a Fulbright Professor.
+He served as Vice-President for Research of the American Historical Association from 2003 to 2006.

 As founder and director of the Center for History and New Media (CHNM), he was involved in a number of different digital history projects including websites on U.S. history, historical thinking, the French Revolution, the history of science and technology, world history, and the September 11, 2001, attacks.
 All of these are available through the CHNM web site.
+In 2011, the center was renamed the Roy Rosenzweig Center for History and New Media in his honor.

-His work in digital history was recognized in 2003 with the Richard W. Lyman Award (awarded by the National Humanities Center and the Rockefeller Foundation) for “outstanding achievement in the use of information technology to advance scholarship and teaching in the humanities.”
+Rosenzweig's work in digital history was recognized in 2003 with the Richard W. Lyman Award (awarded by the National Humanities Center and the Rockefeller Foundation) for “outstanding achievement in the use of information technology to advance scholarship and teaching in the humanities.”
+In 2004 and 2006, he and his colleagues were honored with the American Historical Association's James Harvey Robinson Prize for the sites History Matters and World History Matters.

 In June 2006 he published an article about English Wikipedia in the Journal of American History, "Can History Be Open Source?
 Wikipedia and the Future of the Past".
 The article discusses the pros and cons of using Wikipedia as a historical, reliable source and attempts to answer questions on Wikipedia's history and its impact on historical writing.